openforcefield/openff-forcefields/README.md

 - `2025.10.0` This release adds the Sage 2.3.0-rc2 force fields.
 See the release notes for more details.

 - `2025.10.1` This release adds the openff-3.0.0-alpha0 force fields.
 See the release notes for more details.

+- `2026.01.0` This release adds the Sage 2.3.0 force fields.
+See the release notes for more details.

 ## Authorship